 Now it is easy to see that any such Cartan geometry has an underlying AHS-structure corresponding to $G_0=P/P_+$.
 Via the principal right action, $P_+\subset P$ acts freely on $\Cal G$ and the quotient $\Cal G_0:=\Cal G/P_+$ is easily seen to be a principal fiber bundle over $M$ with structure group $P/P_+=G_0$.
 Moreover, projecting the values of $\om$ to $\frak g/\frak p\cong\frak g_{-1}$ one obtains an equivariant element of $\Om^1(\Cal G,\frak g_{-1})$, which is easily seen to descend to a strictly horizontal, equivariant form $\th\in\Om^1(\Cal G_0,\frak g_{-1})$.
 The underlying AHS-structure then is $(\Cal G_0,\th)$.
 This construction immediately implies that a morphism of Cartan geometries induces a morphism between the underling AHS-structures.

 The question is whether one can revert this procedure, i.e.\ associate to a $G_0$-structure canonically a Cartan geometry which has that underlying structure.
-While constructing some Cartan geometry which has this property (making choices) is rather easy, doing this in a canonical way turns out to be more subtle.
+Making choices, it is rather easy to construct some Cartan geometry which has this property, but doing this in a canonical way turns out to be more subtle.
 Indeed one can trivially modify a Cartan connection $\om$ without changing the underlying structure, so to get a canonical Cartan geometry one has to impose some \textit{normalization condition} on the Cartan connection.
 The best way to do this is via the curvature $K\in\Om^2(\Cal G,\frak g)$ of $\om$ that is defined by

 So $K$ measures the extent to which $\om$ fails to satisfy the Maurer-Cartan equation.
-This also leads to the fundamental result that $K$ vanishes if and only if $(\Cal G\to M,\om)$ is locally isomorphic (as a Cartan geometry) to $G\to G/H$ with the Maurer-Cartan form of $G$ as its Cartan connection.
+This also leads to the fundamental result that $K$ vanishes if and only if $(\Cal G\to M,\om)$ is locally isomorphic (as a Cartan geometry) to $G\to G/P$ with the Maurer-Cartan form of $G$ as its Cartan connection.
 It is easy to see that $K$ is $P$-equivariant and horizontal, i.e.\ it vanishes upon insertion of one vertical vector field.